Inselnova Wiki Play

 Ranks are the real constitution

 Alliances use ranks, not a single fixed officer ladder.
 Admiral, Officer, and Ensign are the core ranks, with Ensign as the first rank new members receive.
 The Admiral can create custom ranks, decide which permissions each rank holds, and assign those ranks to non-owner members.
+The order ranks appear in can be rearranged from the Manage Ranks screen: the Admiral stays fixed at the top and the default rank at the bottom, while every rank between them is free to move.

 This is where trust becomes operational.
 Invitation, removal, join request control, depot deposits, depot withdrawals, flag changes, and rank management are separate levers.
 A rank can be allowed to stock the reserve without being allowed to empty it.

-The Market Depot is alliance logistics
+The Market Depot is your alliance war chest

 A banner has a public record